-Binnacle Control The helm on your Pursuit is designed for a binnacle style control with a single lever that operates as a gear shift and a throttle.
-General operation will include a position for neutral (straight up and down), a forward position (the 1st detent forward of neutral), and a reverse position (the 1st detent aft of neutral).
+The helm on your Pursuit is designed for a binnacle style control with a single lever for each engine that operates as a gear shift and a throttle.
+General operation will include a position for neutral (straight up and down), a forward position (the 1st detente forward of neutral), and a reverse position (the 1st detente aft of neutral).
 Advancing the control lever beyond the shift range advances the throttle in forward or reverse.
-Each control is equipped with a means of permitting the engine to be operated at a higher than idle RPM, while in neutral, for cold starting and warm-up purposes.
-2.3 Neutral Safety Switch Every control system has a neutral safety switch.
-This device prohibits the engine from being started while the shift lever is in any position other than the neutral position.
-If the engine will not start, slight movement of the shift lever may be necessary to locate the neutral position and disengage the safety cutout switch.
-Control or cable adjustments may be required to correct this condition, should it persist.
-See your Pursuit dealer for necessary control and cable adjustments.
+Each control is equipped with a means of permitting the engine to be operated at a higher than idle RPM while in neutral for cold starting and warm-up purposes.
+See your engine owner's manual for details of this operation.